jhgreen215/jhgreen215.github.io/dbot.md

 - What are you naming your printer?

-   Currently, the plan is to name it after the beloved Clone High character Mr. Butlertron.
-In the future, I'd like to create some custom gcode to run at the end of prints to replicate his [signature "Wesley" line.](http://www.youtube.com/watch?feature=player_embedded&v=PgGNWRtceag)
+   Currently, the plan is to name it after Mr. Butlertron, the robot butler character from the Canadian animated TV show Clone High.
+In the future, I'd like to create some custom gcode to run at the end of prints to replicate his [signature "Wesley" line](http://www.youtube.com/watch?feature=player_embedded&v=PgGNWRtceag)

 - How much did this cost?

-   Excluding tools purchases, costs are currently sitting at around $650
+   Excluding tools purchases, costs are currently sitting at about $650